 - Spotlight on Sustainable Development 2017

-- Squeezing the State: corporate influence over tax policy and the repercussions for national and global inequality (Chapter by Kate Donald, Director fo CESR's Human Rights and Development program)
+- Squeezing the State: corporate influence over tax policy and the repercussions for national and global inequality (Chapter by Kate Donald, Director of CESR's Human Rights in Sustainable Development program)

 - Invitation: Opportunities that Fiscal Policy, Open Contracting and Tax Justice Hold for Gender and Economic Equality under the SDGs (12 July)

 - Invitation: The function of International Human Rights Mechanisms and the role of National Human Rights Institutions in supporting the implementation of the 2030 Agenda (13 July)

 - Blog: Tax competition and corporate tax avoidance 'inconsistent with human rights' - UN treaty body

 - From Disparity to Dignity: Inequality and the SDGs

 - OpenGlobalRights debate: Economic inequality - Can human rights make a difference?